eggsyntax/datawalk/README.md

 to get a reminder of these actions.

 datawalk tries to do one thing well: eliminate tedium and typing when navigating data structures.
+The learning curve should be trivial; please let me know if it's not and I'll try to change that.
 I hope you find it as useful as I have.

 ## Installation: